-3. Never mention their parents

 The argument is between you two, there’s no need bringing their parents into it.
 Don’t badmouth their parents.

-It not only shows you have no regard whatsoever for them, it also shows you don’t have respect for your own parents as well.
+It not only shows you have no regard whatsoever for them, but it also shows you don’t have respect for your own parents as well.

 Because if you insult your partner’s parents, you’re likely to get the same treatment.

-Current: